Find Trade Colleges

 $11,582 Avg Student Debt

-Full-time students from Wyoming pay an average of $4,862 in tuition and fees if they choose to attend Northwest Community College.
-Out-of-state students pay an average of $11,162.
-Associate Degree recipients from Northwest Community College accumulate an average of $11,582 in student debt by the time they complete their degree.
+In-state students pay an average of $4,862 in tuition and fees if they attend Northwest Community College full time.
+Those students who come from outside the state pay an average of $11,162.
+On average, associate degree students take out $11,582 in loans while pursuing their degree.

 Full Northwest College Report